Tamir198/Tamir198/README.md

 My name is Tamir. <br>
 I love contributing to open source and being a part of the Stack Overflow community. <br>
-Currently, I am swimming in the ocean of web development and enjoying every moment. <br>
+Currently, I am swimming in the ocean of web development and enjoying every moment. <br><br>
+Also, manager in [ColmanDevClub](https://www.linkedin.com/company/colman-devclub/?viewAsMember=true) in my free time.

 <!-- I am also using [GitLab](https://gitlab.com/Tamir198) -->
 ---